MMAKGABO HELEN SEBIDI

 FUBA (Seven Woman Artists)

-Thupelo Workshop exhibition, toured to Johannesburg Art Foundation and NSA Gallery, Durban, South Africa
+Thupelo Workshop exhibition, Johannesburg Art Foundation, Johannesburg & NSA Gallery, Durban, South Africa

 1986